Faculty Submission Form

-The Planning Committee is accepting proposals for workshops for the 2017 West Coast Symposium, Cape Cod Symposium and the CORE conference .
+C4 Events is accepting applications for the Planning Committee to review for workshops for the 2020 West Coast Symposium, Cape Cod Symposium, the CORE conference and the Evolution of Addiction Treatment conference.
 Workshop proposals should focus on emerging and important issues facing the addiction treatment and recovery communities.

 The number of workshops may be decreased so we will have limited slots available.
 It is the Planning Committee’s policy to rotate faculty every 2-4 years.
 We appreciate your past support look forward to an even more successful future with your continued support.

 Please be sure to submit all requested information or the Committee will be unable to accept your proposal.
 All submissions must be submitted through the online Faculty Management System.
 Emailed applications will not be accepted.
 However, if you are having difficulty uploading a CV or photo, please feel free to email us those attachments and we will upload those for you.

 Please note that your application is not “submitted” until you select the “SUBMIT” button at the end of the process.

 Thank you for considering us for your submission.

 Executive Vice President of Education and Events

 The entire CCSAD and WCSAD programs are presented to the following credentialing bodies for CE approval: MFT, APA, ACCME, EAPA/EACC, NASW, Nursing Board, NBCC and others.
 There are specific guidelines to keep in mind when presenting your submission in order to meet those guidelines.
 The most stringent, the APA and the ACCME are listed here for your review.

 APA requires that programs presented be based on a methodological, theoretical, research, or practice knowledge base.
 This requirement must be met by at least one of the following: